Verena Winifred Holmes Award

 £1,500 cash prize plus certificate.

 The Award is open to Institution Members of all grades.
+Candidates are permitted to nominate themselves.

 Nominations are considered by the Trustee Board Awards Committee in May and recommendations for awards are forwarded to the Trustee Board for approval in June.